djtheseira/SmartWirelessLighting/Resources/ModDescription.md

 	- This panel is built off the regular Lighting Control Panel, but adds a secondary screen that displays the Lights that are not connected to any other systems and shows the Lights that are connected to the current Control Panel.

 # Changelog

+### 0.9.2:
+   - Changed location of item in the Resource Sink Shop.
+   - Fixed the Lights selection boxes so that they're ACTUALLY scrollable.
+   - Changed the sorting on Lights so that the ones that are connected are displayed first as well.

 ### 0.9.1: